Care Assistant Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for care assistants in Connecticut?

 The largest sponsors for care assistant roles in Connecticut include Yale New Haven Health, Hartford HealthCare, Masonicare, and Trinity Health of New England.
 Home health agencies such as Visiting Nurse Services of Connecticut also hire internationally.
-Sponsorship is not guaranteed at any employer, but larger health systems generally have established HR processes for H-1B and employment-based visa petitions.
+Sponsorship is not guaranteed at any employer, but larger health systems generally have established HR processes for H-1B visa and employment-based visa petitions.

 Which visa types are most common for care assistant roles in Connecticut?